Asymptotic expansion of beta matrix models in the multi-cut regime: Elementary properties of the equilibrium measure with fixed filling fractions

 \subsection{Acknowledgments}

-The work of G.B. is supported by Fonds Europ\'een S16905 (UE7 - CONFRA) and the Fonds National Suisse (200021-143434), and he would like to thank the ENS Lyon and the MIT for hospitality when part of this work was conducted.
-This research was supported by ANR GranMa ANR-08-BLAN-0311-01 and Simons foundation.
+We thank V.~Gorin and the anonymous referees for useful comments.
+The work of G.B. has been supported by Fonds Europ\'een S16905 (UE7 - CONFRA) and the Fonds National Suisse (200021-143434), and he would like to thank the ENS Lyon where part of this work was conducted.
+This research was supported by ANR GranMa ANR-08-BLAN-0311-01, Simons foundation and ERC Project LDRAM: ERC-2019-ADG Project 884584.

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}